noahrudin/bronco-nutrition/README.md

 # Bronco Nutrition
--Follow npm and ionic guidelines to run this project.
+- Follow npm and ionic guidelines to run this project.
 For now, it is bare-bones and just for illustration purposes.

 ## Setup
 - After pulling, run inside folder: